Flamenco Arpeggio

 What is important in the flamenco arpeggio?

-• The thumb always ends up on the next string.
-It is called apoyando.
-This gives a stronger bass line compare with the classical way of picking.
+- The thumb always ends up on the next string, a technique called apoyando or pulgar (a flamenco term).
+This gives a stronger bass line compared to the classical way of picking.

-• The thumb has to be ready for the next movement so it is placed always to the string which comes next, this placement always happens while playing with the ring, middle or index finger, unless it ends up on the string which supposed to come next.
+- The thumb must be ready for the next movement, so it is always placed on the string that comes next.
+This placement occurs while playing with the ring, middle, or index finger, unless the thumb ends up on the string that is supposed to follow.

-• Exception is playing the D string with the thumb, because it does not end up on the next string that instance, it rather ends freely.
-So, it does not disturb the other fingers which might be using the string below (G string).
+- An exception is when playing the D string with the thumb.
+In this case, the thumb does not end up on the next string; instead, it lands freely, so it doesn’t interfere with the other fingers, which might be using the string below (the G string).

-• Always make very little movements with both hands, with big movements it is hard to gain speed.
-It is also important to use the metronome while playing to maintain the speed and be able to do it faster later on.
+- Always make very small movements with both hands.
+Large movements make it difficult to gain speed.
+It is also important to use a metronome while playing to maintain the correct tempo and increase speed over time.